enkessler/cql/README.md

     require 'cql'
     cql_repo = CQL::Repository.new "/path-to/my/feature-files"

+Repositories can also be created from an existing model:

+    directory = CukeModeler::Directory.new("/path-to/my/feature-files")
+    cql_repo = CQL::Repository.new(directory)

 Now that you have a repository you can write a query.
 A simple example is given below

     cql_repo.query do